 - California (2003)

 In the United States, any intentional workplace bullying meant to inflict emotional distress and assault is punishable.
-Most workplace bullying cases linked to a characteristic are protected under the US discrimination or harassment law.
+Most workplace intimidation cases linked to a characteristic are protected under the US discrimination or harassment law.
 This includes sexism, racism, age, disability, and religious and sexual orientation bias.

 How to Identify Bullying in the Workplace?